Breeding-Insight/bi-api/README.md

 mvn clean generate-sources -P dev
 ```

+NOTE: This step is not necessary if a `mvn clean install` is run (see section Install Project Dependencies above).

 ### Testing

 #### Test database

 The test database is started as part of the tests in a separate docker container.
 The JOOQ classes for the tests
 are generated from the main database, so this will have to be up and running.
 The reference to the main database
-can be found in src/build/build.config.properties.
+can be found in `src/build/build.config.properties`.

 ### Run tests

+*Improvements coming soon!

 Create a file, `application-test.yml` in the `src/test/resources` directory.
 You can reference the `src/build/makeApplication-dev.yml.sh` file to see what information is needed in the